 [Section 183 inserted by No. 42 of 2004 s.
 130.]

-184. Interim assessment and minor claims
+184. Application may be referred to be dealt with under Part XII

 When an application is made under this Part, the Director may refer the application or any part of the application to be dealt with under Part XII if the application or that part of the application could have been made under that Part, and may defer determination of a dispute under this Part while the matter referred is being dealt with under that Part.

 [Section 184 inserted by No. 42 of 2004 s.
 130.]